xpmatteo/tddforandroid/manuscript/008-hello-world.md

 We run the application again, and we see that the message has changed.

-{width=60%}
+{width=50%}
 ![We changed the message programmatically](images/hello-world/060-app-screenshot.png)

 ## Introduce a new module

 We now want to move the logic that produces the error message away from the `app` module, into a new module that will contain pure Java logic, free from any dependency on the Android APIs.
+By convention, we always call this module `core`.

 Create a new module with Android Studio.
 Remember to change the package name.
 Android Studio requires us to name the first class in this module, so we call it `HelloWorld`.